 I am less inclined to the typically western psychological or poetic style, and more inclined to predictive accuracy.

-Therefore my own test results have cemented my decision to stick with Lahiri ayanamsha into the foreseeable future.
+Therefore my own test results have cemented my decision to stick with Chitra-Paksha ayanamsha into the foreseeable future.

-However another Jyotishi who might be researching other types of events - perhaps political or economic events, or other non-personal/national/global level phenomena - might use different tests and get different results.
+However, another Jyotiṣika might be researching other types of events - perhaps political or economic events, or other non-personal/national/global level phenomena.
+This researcher might use different tests and get different results.
 I can only report on the research I have done myself.

-I look forward to the day when Jyotishis worldwide can contribute peer-reviewed research to scholarly journals and present their results at (electronic?) conferences, so that a wider basis of understanding can be established in the international Jyotisha practice community.
+It will be a grand day when Jyotiṣika worldwide can contribute peer-reviewed research to scholarly journals and present their results at conferences, so that a wider basis of understanding can be established in the international Jyotisha practice community.